kilpkonn/msc-thesis/main.typ

 In case of regular programs that also have side effects we only care about suggestions that are semantically correct.
 Other suggestions can be considered as a noise as they produce programs that no-one asked for.

-Syntactic hits (equality) is a misleading metric as we really care about semantic equality of programs.
+Syntactic matches (equality) is a misleading metric as we really care about semantic equality of programs.
 The metric may depend more on the style of the program than the formatting than on the real capabilities of the tool.
-Syntactic hits also suffers from squashing multiple terms to `Many` option as the new holes produced by _Many_ are obviously not what was written by user.
+Syntactic matches also suffers from squashing multiple terms to `Many` option as the new holes produced by _Many_ are obviously not what was written by user.

 Instead of average time and amount of suggestions per term search we should measure the worst case performance.
 Having the IDE freeze for a second once in a while is not acceptable even if at other times the algorithm is very fast.